SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-breakpointalternate-particle-solutions.markdown

 I am always on the look out for new ideas and ways forward and what we have implemented so far is only one solution to implementing particle effects.

-Robin Debreuil has blogged about another (fantastic looking) approach to doing particle effect using purely mathematical equations and run-time procedural generation (another hobby of mine).&nbsp; This basically means we don’t use a typical particle storage as we have done so far (using pools to store particles), instead we use random number generation to predict where to draw particles.
+Robin Debreuil has blogged about another (fantastic looking) approach to doing particle effect using purely mathematical equations and run-time procedural generation (another hobby of mine).
+This basically means we don’t use a typical particle storage as we have done so far (using pools to store particles), instead we use random number generation to predict where to draw particles.

 Here’s what Robin has to say on it:

-&nbsp;

 * * *

-&nbsp;

 ### [\<Excerpt from Robins Blog\>](http://blog.debreuil.com/?p=62)